CU-ESIIL/Innovation-Summit-2026/docs/virtual-meetings.md

 # Pre-Summit Virtual Meetings
 Summit attendees have the opportunity to learn about AI methodologies that are available to tackle environmental challenges and how to apply them in their own research and communities.
-Pre-Summit training events prepare attendees for the goals and theme of the Summit.
+Pre-Summit training events prepare attendees for the goals and theme of the Summit. **Please bring your computer to the Summit.**

 ## All attendees must attend the following virtual trainings (recordings and materials available for asynchronous participation):